Chapter Four: Monkey Island.

 Rounding the southern end of the island the heroes spied a stockaded native village.
 As their ship hove into view a figure ran from the village onto the sands waving frantically, Observing the figure more closely through the spyglass revealed it was a European.

-The part landed and were greeted by Jacob Jacobson, a Dutch adventurer and scholar who told them a fascinating story of how he came to be on the island- the island he referred to as Monkey Island.
+The party landed and were greeted by Jacob Jacobson, a Dutch adventurer and scholar who told them a fascinating story of how he came to be on the island- the island he referred to as Monkey Island.

 Behind Jacobson his 'subjects' slowly emerged from their stockade.
 Fierce warriors adorned with monkey masks and brandishing an assortment of unpleasant looking weapons.